crodier/packet-router/README.md

 Checking each Queue, instead of popping the top of a PriorityQueue, is more work for the readers;
 however, the four queues, interestingly, reduces locking, blocking, and reduces the lock contention by distributing against multiple Queues instead of, contending for one.

+By using multiple queues, we reduce contention.

-The reduction in a single point of contention dominates the performance vs. doing a few more operations with less contention.
+The reduction in contention dominates the performance.  (the most important takeaway of the experiment!)

 ## Building and Running